 I worked as a teacher in remote Arctic communities in Greenland, and fell in love with the spirit and drive of the Greenlandic kids I met in school, at the kaffemik (birthday parties), at local events, squeezed into helicopters, and, not least, at the school dog sledge race!

 I’m giving back to the kids that made my life “interesting” (for interesting read equal parts inspiring and exasperating) through the sale of my novella The Heart that was a Wild Garden, featuring Constable David Maratse.
-I’m giving 100% of the royalties for sales of ebooks and paperbacks.
-It’s also possible for readers and visitors to my page to give directly to the Association for Greenlandic Children via the button below.
-Please be aware that the donation page is in Greenlandic and Danish.
+I’m giving 100% of the royalties for sales of ebook and paperback copies of this novella to the Association for Greenlandic Children.
+It’s also possible to support the charity with a donation on this page.
+(Please be aware that the donation page is in Greenlandic and Danish only.)